Marvel’s journey into total movie domination begins with a single step.

 Ultimately, the reason this movie is a giant success isn’t just because it’s a comic book movie, and those always do well.
-Its success will transcend that because this movie is actually really, really good.
+(2018 Sam says: If we only knew how many would be coming…) Its success will transcend that because this movie is actually really, really good.

 2 | The origin story

 As far as superhero origin stories go, I always prefer the ordinary-guy-with-extraordinary-gadget route (Batman, Iron Man) to the crazy-otherworldly-shit-makes-him-super route (Spider-Man, Superman, pretty much everyone else).
 I like Iron Man’s grounding in reality — weapons manufacturer gets kidnapped, sees his weapons used for evil, has a crisis of conscience, goes out to fix the mess he’s made.
 It’s actually brilliant in its simplicity.
 (2018 Sam says: It’s banality like this that made me more or less abandon movie reviews on this site rather quickly.)

 As eight billion reviewers before me have already said, Robert Downey Jr. was, somehow, the perfect actor to be Iron Man.
 (Although he may sell the cocky asshole aspect of the character a little too strong at the beginning).
 He plays the character’s arc properly, though… and, in the end, I don’t think Hollywood types will be able to pull a Batman with this movie franchise and keep swapping lead actors in and out.
 Downey encapsulated Iron Man so correctly that I just can’t see anyone else coming close.
 (2018 Sam says: I guess this is true, as he’s gone on to play the role in seven subsequent films and counting.)